texta-tk/texta-tk.github.io/sphinx/source/workflow.rst

     Figure 8.3. *"Bribery" and "official" search constraints*

 Figure 8.3 shows how we have defined that we want to find all the documents which contain "bribery" *and* "official".
 We can also choose '*or*' or '*not*' under the Bool.
-In this case we either get documents containing at least one of the words ('*or*') or, in the last case, definitely not containing the words listed ('*not*').
+In this case we either get documents containing at least one of the words ('*or*') or definitely not containing the words listed ('*not*').

 "Match" means that we want to find exact matches of the word(s) written and "Match phrase" means that we want to find exact matches of the phrases we are looking for, whereas "Match phrase prefix" matches prefixes.
 This means suffixes may differ: for example searching for 'bribe' will find you 'bribetaking', 'bribers', 'bribery' and other words starting with 'bribe'.

 We can also use Slop.
 Via Slop we can define up to how many words can be between the two words we wrote on one row in case the range is important for us.
-For example Figure 6.3 results in documents containing phrases like '...today with Estonia,' and 'Today Tallinn , Estonia , will host..'.
+For example Figure 8.4 results in documents containing phrases like *...today with Estonia,* and *Today Tallinn , Estonia , will host..*.

 .. figure:: images/06-02-example-search.png

 	Figure 8.4. *Example search using Slop*

-Knowing all that we can modify our first bribery search as shown in the Figure 8.5 below and get all instances, where's a word or words starting with 'bribe' (let's suppose we lost interest in words starting with 'offic').
-In case we are interested only in word 'bribe' it is worth choosing  to search within the lemma field, where you can filter out the exact word without worrying about it's inflection ('bribes' lemma is still 'bribe').
+Knowing all that we can modify our first bribery search as shown in the Figure 8.5 below and get all instances, where's a word or are words starting with 'bribe' (let's suppose we lost interest in words starting with 'offic').
+In case we are interested only in word 'bribe' it is worth choosing  to search within the lemma field, where you can filter out the exact word without worrying about it's inflection (*bribes* lemma is still *bribe*).

 .. figure:: images/06-1_bribe_search_constraints.png